mjf1406/classquest/README.md

 - BUG: fixed an issue where you could not open the tasks or expectations from inside a group
 - BUG: fixed an issue where taking attendance in a group would overwrite attendance for the whole class instead of just the group
 - BUG: fixed the tasks table no longer rendering over the navbar
+- BUG: the Assigner, Jobs history table does not seem to have the right data as everything shows 0

 ## Change Log